Women's, Gender, and Sexuality Studies

 The graduate certificate in Women's, Gender, and Sexuality Studies is an option for students whose interest in women and gender issues leads them toward particular courses and thesis topics in their department/school and for those who seek further work in interdisciplinary feminist theory and methods.

 This graduate certificate requires 12 credit hours for completion.
-Students must complete WGS 400, either WGS 490 or ENG 460, and six elective credits.
+Students must complete either WGS 490 or ENG 460, and nine elective credits.

 Point of Pride